kanaya23/Twenty-one-calculator/README.md

 ## Introduction

-The Blackjack Advisor Tool is a sophisticated application designed to assist players in making optimal decisions during a game of Blackjack.
-It utilizes various algorithms and strategies to provide recommendations based on the current game state, card counting, and risk tolerance.
-Note: This tool operates in a no trump card mode only.
+The 21 Advisor Tool is a sophisticated application designed to assist players in making optimal decisions during a game of 21.
+It utilizes various algorithms and strategies to provide recommendations based on the current game state, card counting, and risk tolerance. this is created for the 21 in Resident Evil.

+Note: This tool doesn't include the trump cards

 ## Installation